GRVigo/GRCube3/README.md

 ## Getting cube status to draw it

-You can get the face of the sticker in each position.
+You can get the face of a sticker in each position.
 As each face has his own color you can draw it.

 ```
 Faces Face_UF_U = GetFace(StickerPositions::UF_U); // Get the face of the upper sticker in the up/front edge